 Minor Misdemeanor – No prison time but a maximum fine of $150.

 Although it is easy to give up when the odds are stacked against you, when it comes to your future, resigning yourself to accepting a conviction is not an option.
-When you are arrested for a DUI in Columbus and charged with other criminal offenses, it is imperative to act quickly and exercise your right to speak to an attorney.
+When you are arrested for a DUI in Cincinnati and charged with other criminal offenses, it is imperative to act quickly and exercise your right to speak to an attorney.

 Fortunately, you have strong advocate in Joslyn Law Firm.
 Our attorneys are major proponents of individual's liberty and further have extensive courtroom experience in both misdemeanor and felony cases in Central Ohio.
 They refuse to settle for the easiest outcome and put all of their energies into securing your good name.